oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dt id="def;csaf-management-system">CSAF management system</dt>
   <dd>program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.</dd>
   <dt id="def;csaf-modifier">CSAF modifier</dt>
-  <dd>CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.<br><br>
+  <dd>CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.
       The output is a valid CSAF document.</dd>
   <dt id="def;csaf-post-processor">CSAF post-processor</dt>
-  <dd>CSAF producer that transforms an existing CSAF document into a new CSAF document,<br><br>
+  <dd>CSAF producer that transforms an existing CSAF document into a new CSAF document,
       for example, by removing or redacting elements according to sharing policies.</dd>
   <dt id="def;csaf-sbom-matching-system">CSAF SBOM matching system</dt>
-  <dd>A program that connects to or is an SBOM database and is able to manage CSAF documents as<br><br>
+  <dd>A program that connects to or is an SBOM database and is able to manage CSAF documents as
       required by CSAF management system as well as matching them to SBOM components of the SBOM database.</dd>
   <dt id="def;csaf-producer">CSAF producer</dt>
   <dd>program that emits output in the CSAF format</dd>
   <dt id="def;csaf-translator">CSAF translator</dt>
-  <dd>CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.<br><br>
+  <dd>CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.
       The output is a valid CSAF document.</dd>
   <dt id="def;csaf-viewer">CSAF viewer</dt>
-  <dd>CSAF consumer that reads a CSAF document, displays a list of the results it contains,<br><br>
+  <dd>CSAF consumer that reads a CSAF document, displays a list of the results it contains,
       and allows an end user to view each result in the context of the artifact in which it occurs.</dd>
   <dt id="def;cvrf-csaf-converter">CVRF CSAF converter</dt>
   <dd>CSAF producer which takes a CVRF document as input and converts it into a valid CSAF document.</dd>
   <dt id="def;document">document</dt>
   <dd>output file produced by an analysis tool, which enumerates the results produced by the tool</dd>
   <dt id="def;driver">driver</dt>
-  <dd>tool component containing an analysis tool’s or converter’s primary executable,<br><br>
+  <dd>tool component containing an analysis tool’s or converter’s primary executable,
-      which controls the tool’s or converter’s execution,<br><br>
-      and which in the case of an analysis tool typically defines a set of analysis rules</dd>
+      which controls the tool’s or converter’s execution, and which in the case of an analysis tool typically defines a set of analysis rules</dd>
   <dt id="def;embedded-link">embedded link</dt>
   <dd>syntactic construct which enables a message string to refer to a location mentioned in the document</dd>